 Dublin City is at the apex of the hierarchy with a service function for all of the Greater Dublin Area.
 The future scale and intensity of development in Dublin City must match the level of transport infrastructure investment and services planned to serve it.
 The scale and function of Dublin City is not only regional but also has a national and international role.
 The Strategy recognises the need to protect the key role of Dublin City.
-Designated Towns in this Strategy correspond with the Metropolitan Consolidation Towns and larger Hinterland towns (Large Growth Towns 1) defined in the RPGs.
-The category of Designated Districts includes the Large Growth Towns 2 and Moderate Sustainable Growth Towns designated in the RPGs.
+Designated Towns in this Strategy correspond closely to the Metropolitan Consolidation Towns and larger Hinterland towns (Large Growth Towns 1) defined in the RPGs.
+The lower category of Designated Districts, are towns, villages and suburban areas of varying scale and function and include the Large Growth Towns 2 and Moderate Sustainable Growth Towns designated in the RPGs.
 These towns primarily provide a more localised level of service for their surrounding catchments; however, some larger Designated Districts constitute major population and employment centres and provide a wider range of services to those living within their catchment.
 Dublin City and the Designated Towns, while providing higher order services, also act as District Centres for the provision of localised services for their surrounding catchments.